 We contract the production of NBTXR3 for use in clinical trials to high-precision manufacturing partners.
 In addition, in 2017 we expanded our own manufacturing capabilities by opening an internal research and innovation center facility just outside of Paris, France.
 We and our third-party manufacturers are subject to ongoing regulation and periodic inspection by the national competent authorities of the EU Member States, FDA and other regulatory bodies to ensure current Good Manufacturing Practices ("cGMP") and international organization for standards ("ISO") compliance, as applicable.
 Any failure to follow and document our or their adherence to such cGMP regulations or other regulatory requirements may lead to significant delays in the availability of products for commercial sale or clinical trials, may result in the termination of or a hold on a clinical trial, or may delay or prevent filing or approval of marketing applications or the completion of pre-marketing certification procedures, as applicable, for our products.

-Failure to comply with applicable regulations could also result in the FDA or other applicable regulatory authorities taking, or causing to be taken, various actions, including:
+Failure to comply with applicable regulations could also result in the FDA or other application authorities taking, or causing to be taken, various actions, including:

-- levying fines and other civil penalties; - · imposing consent decrees or injunctions; - requiring us to suspend or put on hold one or more of our clinical trials; - · suspending or withdrawing regulatory approvals or certifications; - delaying or refusing to approve pending applications or supplements to approved applications; - requiring us to suspend manufacturing activities or product sales, imports or exports; - requiring us to communicate with physicians, hospitals and other stakeholders about concerns related to actual or potential safety, efficacy, and other issues involving our products; - ordering or requiring product recalls or seizing products; - · imposing operating restrictions; and - seeking criminal prosecutions.
+- levying fines and other civil penalties;

+- leaying lines and other divil perialities, imposing consent decrees or injunctions; requiring us to suspend or put on hold one or more of our clinical trials; suspending or withdrawing regulatory approvals or certifications; delaying or refusing to approve pending applications or supplements to approved applications; - teraying or letusing to applicate perioding applications or supprehensia applications, requiring us to suspend manufacturing activities or product sales, imports or exports; requiring us to communicate with physicians, hospitals and other stakeholders about concerns related to actual or potential safety, efficacy, and other issues involving our products; ordering or requiring product recalls or seizing products; imposing operating restrictions; and seeking criminal prosecutions.